pymc-devs/pymc/GOVERNANCE.md

 In addition, Council members are given administrative rights to all repositories within the [pymc-devs](https://github.com/pymc-devs) organization.

+##### Communication Focused Repositories
+Some repositories on Github may be used primarily for internal knowledge store and communication, rather than content tha tis curated, published, or released _by the project_ for external users.

+The permissions of such repositories will be set in order to allow the same participation and access levels we use on private project communication channels like Slack.
+Therefore, similarly to slack, these repositories will be private and write permissions will be given to all recurrent contributors (that is, anyone with access to slack).

 #### Discourse
 Similar to the above section, Discourse permissions are also mapped to the community team and the two contributor roles.